Opportunities for Large-Scale Data Aggregation Using Web Scraping

 The main benefits for today’s businesses include:

-- Ensuring regulatory compliance: In sectors such as finance and healthcare, data aggregation is a compliance requirement.
-For instance, banks aggregate transaction data to detect fraud and comply with anti-money laundering regulations.
+Ensuring regulatory compliance: In sectors such as finance and healthcare, data aggregation is a compliance requirement.

 Advantages of Using Large-Scale Web Scraping